ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    according to information that may include current computing load, where the notion of 'best' may highly depend on the application demands.

-   A particular example is the popular and pervasive 5G Mobile Edge Computing(MEC) service.
-In 5G MEC, the Uplink Classifier(UL-CL) functionality of User Plane Functions(UPFs) are deployed close to edge sites, which are capable of effectively classifying & switching uplink traffic to the suitable computing-resources that might be located either in local-area Data Network(DN), operators' DN, or even 3rd-party's DN.
-Through possibly using some 'intelligent' criteria, this could warrant the selection of resources with either low, high- computational power or all-involved requirements.

    This document describes sample usage scenarios that drive CATS requirements and will help to identify candidate solution